 If distributions are used for nonqualified expenses, the portion of the distribution that represents earnings on the account is subject to income tax — plus a 10% penalty.

 Here are some other key factors:

 - An eligible individual can have only one ABLE account.
 Contributions up to the annual gift-tax exclusion amount, currently $15,000, may be made to an ABLE account each year for the benefit of an eligible person.
-Starting in 2018, if the beneficiary works, the beneficiary can also contribute part, or all, of their income to their account.
+If the beneficiary works, the beneficiary can also contribute part, or all, of their income to their account.
 (This additional contribution is limited to the poverty-line amount for a one-person household.)

 - There’s also a limit on the total account balance.
 This limit, which varies from state to state, is equal to the limit imposed by that state on qualified tuition (Section 529) plans.

 - ABLE accounts have no impact on an individual’s Medicaid eligibility.
 However, ABLE account balances in excess of $100,000 are counted toward the SSI program’s $2,000 individual resource limit.
-Thus, an individual’s SSI benefits are suspended, but not terminated, when his or her ABLE account balance exceeds $102,000 (assuming the individual has no other assets).
+Therefore, an individual’s SSI benefits are suspended, but not terminated, when his or her ABLE account balance exceeds $102,000 (assuming the individual has no other assets).
 In addition, distributions from an ABLE account to pay housing expenses count toward the SSI income limit.